 Beekeeping can present many daunting challenges for those who are not ready to tackle the effects of weather changes on the lives, and hives of bees.
 Every season of the year has its unique dos and don’ts for beekeeping processes.
 You not only have to be aware of the challenges you will face while caring for the bees and hives, but you also have to be prepared to adapt to the changes in the environment and their respective effect on the hives to ensure survival.
-Depending on where you live, there is a four-season cycle per year and its respective seasonal management activities for successful beekeeping are discussed in this article.
+Depending on where you live, there is a four-season cycle per year and its respective seasonal management beekeeping activities for success are discussed in this article.

 Beekeeping Activities and Tasks in Spring